How Did Chem-Dry Get Started?

 If carbonated water could work on a tie, he thought, why not on carpet?

 The concept was simple enough.
-At the molecular level, carbonation has powerful properties that seperate dirt and other particles from carpet fibers.
+At the molecular level, carbonation has powerful properties that separate dirt and other particles from carpet fibers.
 Our carbonating method is powerful enough to work with only a small amount of water, resulting in a deeper, faster drying and healthier clean than the most common method of steam cleaning.

 When Harris made his discovery, steam cleaning was the industry standard, even though it presents several real problems.
 Typical steam cleaners force large amounts of soapy water into the backing of a carpet, then rely on high-pressure extraction to lift the water and dirt out.
 The more water you put into carpet, the longer it takes to dry and the more likely the carpet is to become a breeding ground for mold and mildew.

 Harris’s discovery was a breakthrough: Now cleaners could clean carpets more effectively while using a fraction of the water used in traditional steam cleaning, practically eliminating the risk of mold and mildew.
 Harris realized he could start a revolution in the carpet cleaning industry.
 The revolution continues almost 40 years later.
-Chem-Dry is the largest carpet cleaning brand, with nearly 3,500 franchises worldwide and a market share of more than 7 percent, the largest for any single brand.
+Chem-Dry is the largest carpet cleaning brand, with 3,000 franchises worldwide and a market share of more than 7 percent, the largest for any single brand.